The enforcement of alcohol laws is very important. Yet alcohol law enforcement can be inconsistent, distressing, or even illegal.

 In spite of that ruling, cities and counties throughout Michigan have continued to enforce the state law.
-However, a judge has now ruled that the city of Mt.
-Pleasant and Isabella County must stop enforcing the law and pay two men who brought the suit $5,000 each.
+But a judge has now ruled that the city of Mt.
+Pleasant and Isabella County must stop enforcing the law.
+Otherwise they must pay two men who brought the suit $5,000 each.

-A lawyer has asserted that police throughout Michigan have for years been violating the rights of countless young people under the age of 21 by forcing them to submit to alcohol breath tests without cause.
+A lawyer says that police throughout Michigan have for years been violating the rights of countless young people.
+They do so by forcing them to submit to alcohol breath tests without cause.

 XIV.
 Illegal Underage Drinking Arrests

 A Washington DC Superior Court judge has ordered the city to stop charging underage drinkers with a crime.
 That’s because it is a civil infraction — not a crime — under city law.

 Plaintiffs complain that criminal arrests for the infraction give them damaging criminal records that plague them for life.
 Many of them college students.

 They should be given citations similar to traffic tickets.
 Police routinely arrested them.
 They took them to a police station where they photographed, fingerprinted, and often jailed them.
 Alcohol law enforcement is important.
 But this seems to be illegal alcohol law enforcement.